-The Association of Midwest Museums welcomes members and colleagues to join us in Columbus, OH, for an interdisciplinary conference developed for professionals at any stage of their career.
-We'll kick off the event with a virtual day on Wednesday, July 24, hosted in collaboration with the Ohio Museums Association.
-Then, we'll gather in-person at the Hilton Columbus at Easton from July 31-August 3 for sessions, networking, and museum exploration.
+The Association of Midwest Museums (AMM) invites you to join us in the Quad Cities-a bi-state region along the Mississippi River on the Illinois and Iowa border-for an interdisciplinary conference developed for professionals at any stage of their career.
+We'll kick off the event with a robust virtual day on July 23, and gather in-person at the RiverCenter in Davenport, IA, from July 30-August 2 for sessions, networking, and museum exploration.

-About the Theme - "The Way Forward"
+About the Theme - "Crosscurrents"